 Examples of Agricultural Income

-- Income from sale of replanted trees.
+- Income from the sale of replanted trees.

-- Rent received for agricultural land.
+- Rent received from sub-letting agricultural land.

 - Income from growing flowers and creepers.